 Over the course of the last decade there have been tremendous changes to the media industry as a whole.
-Those changes have particularly led to the advent of a slew of different digital media properties that have become very well-read and respected among certain groups of readers and observers.
+Those changes have particularly led to the advent of a slew of different conservative news blogs that have become very well-read and respected among certain groups of readers and observers.
 The political media world can be a cut-throat space; and surviving in it can be challenging for a myriad of different reasons.
 With political media outlets, you don’t just have to worry about the bottom line of your business to ensure its sustainability; but you also have to ensure that the readers that you are playing to, are receptive to the type of content you’re producing.

 Ken Kurson has a fascinating background in media and politics.
 Kurson is one of the few who could truly bridge the gap between those two disparate worlds.
 He worked as a prominent political consultant for many years, in the trenches of the Republican Party.
 Part of that time was spent working under Rudy Giuliani’s stewardship.
 In fact, Kurson co-authored Giuliani’s bestseller “Leadership,” which remains a favorite among Republican voters and readers to this day.
 But Kurson also served on the Giuliani Presidential Campaign in 2008 and worked tirelessly on his candidate’s behalf.

 In the media world, Ken Kurson continued innovating an industry that was going through a transitional phase already, by the time he came around.
 Kurson served as the longtime editor in chief of The New York Observer and its affiliate properties, including The Commercial Observer.
 He worked with a great deal of zeal in order to effectively lead the publication’s transition from a print outlet that was incredibly well-read by NYC’s elite of the real estate and other related industries, to a digital outlet that commanded a very substantial following an audience.